leonstel/leonstel.github.io/blogs/scrape_the_web1.md

 The thing that we are after is the third and not yet mentioned red box, it is the tournament's url.
-It contains valuable information namely the tournament's id and the url to get to the tournament's detail page.
+It contains valuable information namely the tournament's id and the url to get to its detail page.
 The detail page contains its info, players and games.

 ```
 // main.py